ashrithagoramane/DAMG7245-Spring24/repository_structure/README.md

 *List the learning outcomes from the assignment/project*

 ## Team Information and Contribution
+*Add the following attestation with contributions*

+WE ATTEST THAT WE HAVEN'T USED ANY OTHER STUDENTS' WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

 Name | Contribution %| Contributions |
 --- |--- | --- |